TracyGJG/utilities/docs/dom.md

 ### Parameters

--   callback - The callback function to be trottled
+- callback: The callback function to be trottled
--   delay - The optional period before the callback can be re-executed (default 1000ms).
+- delay: The optional period before the callback can be re-executed (default 1000ms).

 ### Return Value

 The trottled callback function.

 ---